 Unfortunately, Beyond Tomorrow also falls into the trap of becoming moralistic and preachy by the end.
 Its woes only added too by one of the most underwhelming shootout scenes in cinema history.
 But, despite these weaknesses and its over-sentimentality, it is worth a watch for both its visual effects, technical creativity and difference to any studio outing of the time.

 Director: Alfred E. Green

 Cover Up is undoubtedly a B-film take on Wilder’s Double Indemnity, as insurance agent Sam Donovan (Dennis O’Keefe) investigates the apparent suicide of a client.
-The evidence clearly pointing to murder, despite the townsfolk wholeheartedly believing it was suicide.
+The evidence is clearly pointing to murder, despite the townsfolk wholeheartedly believing it was suicide.
 However, here, the two people connected to the murder: Phillips, the victim and Dr Gerrow, the owner of the murder weapon, are never actually seen on screen.
-The unusual set up only adding extra suspense to the film’s opening, while at the same time, sadly robbing the audience of the full emotional weight of the revelations to come.
+The unusual setup only adds extra suspense to the film’s opening while at the same time sadly robbing the audience of the emotional weight of the revelations to come.

-The Capra-esque portrayal of a small post-war town is a nice touch; also working to elevate the festive mood.
+The Capra-esque portrayal of a small post-war town is a nice touch, also elevating the festive mood.
 While at the same time, the romantic subplot works quite well in counteracting the darkness.
-However, its the final revelation that is both exciting, yet also questionable.
-With the film’s conclusion of secrets and community control wrapped in a strange tinsel laced parcel.
+However, the final revelation is both exciting and questionable, with the film’s conclusion of secrets and community control wrapped in a strange tinsel laced parcel.
 However, apart from this, the film remains relatively light and laid back compared to the darkest examples of the genre.
-It’s unusual set up of festivity and murder fascinating in construct.
+It’s an unusual setup of festivity and murder, fascinating in construct.

 3 Godfathers (1948)